TheSaturdayThing/shapeoko_arduino/electronics/shields/limit switches/README.md

 **Notes:**
+* **Grbl coordinates are in _negative_ space!
+See https://github.com/gnea/grbl/wiki/Frequently-Asked-Questions**
+  * **See the 'Right Hand Rule' for coordinates: http://linuxcnc.org/docs/html/user/user-concepts.html#_machine_configurations**
 * **X-Carve build instructions have the limit switches wired as 'NO" (Normally Open).
 Since the Arduino pins have internal pullups, they will have a '1' input until a switch is hit and the pin is grounded to '0'.**
-* **Grbl coordinates are in _negative_ space!
-See https://github.com/gnea/grbl/wiki/Frequently-Asked-Questions**
+* **Homing:**
   * **Grbl's homing cycle assumes you have set up axes directions correctly.
 So on a standard mill, this means the positive directions for each axis is:**
     * **Z-axis spindle moves up**
     * **Y-axis table moves toward you (or carriage moves away)**
     * **X-axis table moves to the left (or carriage moves to the right).**
-* **See the 'Right Hand Rule' for coordinates: http://linuxcnc.org/docs/html/user/user-concepts.html#_machine_configurations**
+    * **If an axis is reversed you can either change the direction in the Grbl settings or rewire the motor.**
+  * **If it's not moving in the expected direction when you start the homing cycle and then it stops after a short distance (about 2.5 times $27 pull-off distance), then you likely have electrical interference problems.
+Grbl has detected your limit switch as triggered due the noise and skipped to the pull-off motion phase of the homing cycle.
+You will need to add noise filtering and shielding to your limit switches**

+**Filtering Circuit**

 Optoisolator built on an Adafruit Proto Shield